amirhnajafiz/graphhub/app/docs/System Security/3_os.md

 - `SIG_DFL` (default hanlder

 Signals can be blocked but there is no queue.
 A signal needs care because handlers execute concurrently with the program.

+## Notes and Comments

+- The __sticky bit__ is a permission bit that protects the files within a directory.
+If the directory has the sticky bit set, a file can be deleted only by the file owner, the directory owner, or by a privileged user.